-The generation-skipping transfer (GST) tax generally applies to transfers (both during your lifetime and at death) made to people more than one generation below you, such as your grandchildren.
+The GST tax generally applies to transfers (both during your lifetime and at death) made to people more than one generation below you, such as your grandchildren.
 This is in addition to any gift or estate tax due.
-The GST tax continues to follow the estate tax, so the GST tax exemption also has increased under the TCJA.
+The GST tax exemption also has increased under the TCJA.
 (See Chart 7.)

 The GST tax exemption can be a valuable tax-saving tool for taxpayers with large estates whose children also have - or may eventually have - large estates.
 With proper planning, they can use the exemption to make transfers to grandchildren and avoid any tax at their children's generation.
+(See Case Study 10.)